dawedo/GCRA-Rec/README.md

 ```
 NOTE : the duration of training and testing depends on the running environment.
 ## Dataset
-We provide three processed datasets: MovieLens-100k, Yelp2018 and LastFM.
+We provide three processed datasets: Yelp2018, MovieLens-100k and lastfm.
 * `train.txt`
   * Train file.
   * Each line is a user with her/his positive interactions with items: userID\t a list of itemID\n.